Skip to main content

 Isn't this just process documentation with extra steps?

 No, because the output is software your team has to run through, not a PDF on a shared drive nobody opens.
 The rules get used because the work goes through them.
-That's the difference between knowledge that's written down and knowledge that's actually applied.
+That's the difference between knowledge that's written down and knowledge that's applied.

 My experts can't explain what they do.
 They just "know".